When working with Docker, especially while trying to build an image, you might come across the error:

 ❓ What the Error Means

-Docker expects one mandatory argument when using the docker build
+Docker expects one mandatory argument when using the docker build command: the build context.

 The build context is the location (usually a folder) that contains the Dockerfile and any required files for the image.